A Guide To Your Prague Stag Weekend

 - Any guide services

 We’ve got loads of suggestions and plenty of expert knowledge to ensure you and the boys are set up right.
-Hey presto you’ve done an amazing job with the Prague stag do prep and you’ll be looking like a legend.
+Hey presto you’ve done an amazing job with the prep and you’ll be looking like a legend.
 We’ll also give you very useful advice, guidance and recommendations on what else to do and where to go, including what you can do for free.
 Rest assured we'll help you prepare an itinerary that befits a legendary weekend!